 Use the mkdevicedump command to collect diagnostic information on a storage device.
 The only storage devices currently supported by this command are DS8000 devices using an HMC connection.
-Users with administrator authority who have administrator or service authorization on the HMC can issue mkdevicedump through the HMC connection.
+Users with administrator authority who have administrator or service authorization on the HMC can issue the mkdevicedump command through the HMC connection.